Although solar power can lower your congregation's electric bills and possibly generate income, there are some details that you need to consider.

 Here are some tips to help with your decision:

 1. Long term viability: Technology is changing rapidly - this is especially the case as we are seeing a green economy develop.
 What's the life of this project?
-Will parts for the panels be available in the years to come (see #9 below).

 2. Determine ownership: A church might lease its roof to a company that will own, operate, and maintain a solar array (that doesn't diminish the ministry's exposure).
 Your church should explore the Internet and research "paint on solar" before committing to a 20 year contract, that may be obsolete within a few years.